 Beetroot and Spinach Salad with Feta and Walnuts is one salad l enjoy making for our Christmas day lunch.
 The beautiful earthy flavours of beetroot and spinach are combined with a to die for dressing of olive oil, vinegar, garlic and just a touch of honey.

 My best time saving tip here is to buy either tinned or vacuum sealed baby beetroot.
 I much prefer vacuum sealed beetroot as l find tinned beetroot far too sweet.
-You can buy them from Woolworths supermarket for $5 per pack.
+You can buy them from Woolworths supermarket in Sydney for $5 per pack ( I have heard from one of my readers that they are cheaper in other states).

 For this post, l used fresh baby spinach as a base and placed the remainder of the ingredients on top.
 Alternatively, English spinach or silverbeet sauteed in a little olive oil and then tossed with the beetroot and dressing is equally delicious.